Finding Utopia in Capitalist Ruin

 When provincial borders begin to close, Marcy’s mom begs her to come home.
 Leanne invites her on a road trip in a new camper van she bought with money from an injury settlement.
 The need for Marcy to justify her life in Montreal has never been more urgent.
 Montreal feels different than Marcy had expected, and in the novel’s final pages, her decision to stay or leave becomes a symbol of her independence, a statement about whether she can exist in Montreal on her own and if the life she has built there is worth it.
 She finds herself at a crossroads: to leave, abandoning the isolation and stress of the city along with her new friends, or to stick it out and keep searching for her queer utopia.mRb

-Alexandra Trnka is a writer and editor who was born in Newfoundland and is based in Toronto.
-She has a BA in philosophy from the University of King’s College and a Master’s in Cultural Studies from McGill.
+Alex Trnka is a writer and editor who was born in Newfoundland and is based in Toronto.
+She has a BA in philosophy from the University of King’s College and an MA in cultural studies from McGill.
 She is the reviews editor for The Ex-Puritan, and regularly contributes to publications including the Montreal Review of Books and the Journal of Newfoundland and Labrador Studies.
-She recently won Prism international’s 2022 Creative Nonfiction Prize for “Czech is a Difficult Language,” an essay about language, memory, immigration.

 Comments